 If you answered “yes” to any of these questions, you may be suffering from vaginismus, a condition that affects millions of women worldwide.

-This book offers important medical information and first-person stories, including a new treatment option that has helped over ninety percent of my patients with severe vaginismus overcome this condition to go on to have pain-free, intimate relationships.
+“When Sex Seems Impossible” offers important medical information and first-person stories, including a new treatment option that has helped over ninety percent of my patients with severe vaginismus overcome this condition to go on to have pain-free, intimate relationships.
 Click here to view a sample chapter.

 Below are brief chapter summaries of When Sex Seems Impossible.